ludiosarchive/why-are-my-node-streams-hanging/README.md

 	}
 ```

+### You're piping an already-ended stream

+See the next section for an example.

 ### You're using a buggy library

-If you tell [google-api-nodejs-client](https://github.com/google/google-api-nodejs-client) to upload a stream, the library might pipe your stream into the oauth2 token refresh request instead of the actual API request: https://github.com/google/google-api-nodejs-client/issues/260
+If you tell [google-api-nodejs-client](https://github.com/google/google-api-nodejs-client) to upload a stream, the library might pipe your stream into the oauth2 token refresh request instead of the actual API request: https://github.com/google/google-api-nodejs-client/issues/260.
+It will then try to pipe the already-ended stream into the API request, which will hang forever.

-You can "patch" it by subclassing the `OAuth2` implementation:
+You can "patch" the library by subclassing the `OAuth2` implementation:

 ```js
 const google = require('googleapis');